THE HISTORY OF JCHC

 From 1987 until 1992, the hospital was run by the county, under the management of Sandy Ward.
 In 1992, the community voted to change the management of the hospital from county owned to become a hospital district.
 The change in management hasn't affected the outward working of the facility, but the management system changed to become driven by the elected hospital district board of directors.

 Sandy Ward lead the organization until the spring of 2017.
-The board hired Nicole Hobbs to take on the job, and she has lead the organization from April 2017, through December 2018.
+The board hired Nicole Hobbs to take on the job, and she lead the organization from April 2017, through December 2018.
 The board then hired Sean McCallister, who served as from March 2019 to May 2021.
 Luke Senden took over as CEO in July 2021.

 Board meetings are held once a month, usually on the last Wednesday evening of every month.
 The facility has expanded and thrives under the new management system.
 Many expansions and additions later, the hospital changed its name to Johnson County Healthcare Center, as now, the facility is much more than a hospital only.
 JCHC is a financially stable and growing healthcare center, serving the needs of Johnson County.